Course Content

 Canvas

-Share and organize content in UBC’s primary learning platform, using what are called modules to provide a clear course sequence for your students to follow.
+Share and organize content in UBC’s primary learning platform.
+Canvas lets you use modules to provide a clear course sequence for students to follow.

 What are the benefits?